chandruxp/evrythng-js-sdk/README.md

 As an additional step, The `concat` and `uglify` tasks add the necessary banners at the beginning of their output files.

-To invoke this task you can execute:
+To invoke this whole build process you can execute:

     grunt build